uli-heller/vmdb2/README.md

 Try to follow PEP8 for code formatting, and try to keep lines shorter than 80 characters.

-Make sure ./check and check-all scripts pass both before and after your modifications.
+Make sure `./check-all` script passes both before and after your modifications.

 Contact